Acupuncture reduces pain by reducing inflammation, increasing blood circulation, and releasing endorphins.

 Most aches and pains can be resolved with acupuncture.
-This isn't an exhaustive list, if you are having a pain that isn't listed please give the clinic a call.
+This isn't an exhaustive list, if you are having a pain that isn't listed please give the clinic a call at 587-879-7122 and ask if our Doctor of Acupuncture has treated that type of pain before.

 Chronic pain is hard to live with, hard to talk about, and it affects life in unexpected ways.
 Everyone experiences pain differently and each ache and pain should be carefully self-assessed.
 Chronic pain can cause irritability, lost productivity, lower quality of life, and contribute to depression.